nachoDRT/MERIT-Dataset/README.md

 ## Introduction :information_source:
 AI faces some dynamic and technical issues that push end-users to create and gather their own data.
 In addition, multimodal LLMs are gaining more and more attention, but datasets to train them might be improved to be more complex, more flexible, and easier to gather/generate.

-In this research project, we identify school transcripts of records as a suitable niche to generate a challenging multimodal dataset (image + text + layout) for Token Classification. **Thus, we introduce the multimodal [MERIT Dataset]() (image + text + layout) and its generation pipeline.**
+In this research project, we identify school transcripts of records as a suitable niche to generate a challenging multimodal dataset (image + text + layout) for Token Classification and Sequence Generation. **Thus, we introduce the multimodal [MERIT Dataset](https://de-Rodrigo@huggingface.co/datasets/de-Rodrigo/merit) (image + text + layout) and its generation pipeline.**

 By introducing this dataset, we expect to contribute to: